 - 1/8 teaspoon ground cinnamon

-- In a large nonstick skillet, cook chicken in oil over medium-high heat until meat is no longer pink.
+- In a large cast-iron or other heavy skillet, cook chicken in oil over medium-high heat until meat is no longer pink.
 Remove and keep warm.
-In the same skillet, cook and stir the carrots, onion, nuts, caraway seeds and cumin for 3-4 minutes or until onion starts to brown.
+In the same skillet, cook and stir the carrots, onion, nuts, caraway seeds and cumin until onion starts to brown, 3-4 minutes.

 - Stir in bulgur.
 Gradually add broth; bring to a boil over medium heat.
 Reduce heat; add the raisins, salt, cinnamon and chicken.
-Cover and simmer for 12-15 minutes or until bulgur is tender.
-Yield: 4 servings.
+Cover and simmer until bulgur is tender, 12-15 minutes.

 I made this just as suggested and it was wonderful.
 It was very easy and so tasty.
 I really loved this one.